NickP3lle/NickP3lle/README.md

 # Hi there, this is Nicolò Pellegrinelli aka NickP3lle 👋

-- I am a Computer Science student @University of Padua who loves listening to music 🎶, Formula 1 🏎️, travelling ✈️ and meeting new people!
+- I am a senior Computer Science student @University of Padua who loves listening to music 🎶, Formula 1 🏎️, travelling ✈️ and meeting new people!

-- Exchange student @University of California, Santa Cruz in 2023
+- Exchange student @University of California Santa Cruz in 2023

-- I am currently learning Cyber Security
+- I am learning Cyber Security

-- I am currently working on FocusForge, a task manager that helps you organize your to do list
+- I am currently working as intern @Prorob SRL

 <hr>